space space space

 Judas, however, fought with a sword because that was all he had.

 But once God gave us His only Son, we entered a new reality and a new covenant.
-The old ways of war and killing and acquisition and defense of territory were overturned—just like Christ overturned the tables of the money changers in the temple.
-Jesus, according to His own example, told us to pray for our enemies, not hate them or fight them.
+The old ways of war and killing and acquisition and defense of territory were overturned.
+Jesus, according to His own example, told us to pray for our enemies, not to hate them or fight them.
 Moreover, He gave us His Body and Blood as a guarantee of His eternal love for us.

 Therefore, we have something even better than a sword; we have Christ Himself in the Eucharist, and there is no more powerful strength from heaven that we can hope for to protect us.